-This is the tenth post in a blog and webinar series called 101 Digital Marketing & Fundraising Best Practices for Nonprofitswritten and presented by Heather Mansfield.
-To be alerted of updates to the series, please sign up for Nonprofit Tech for Good’s newsletter.
-Thank you!
+To be alerted of updates to the 101 Digital Marketing & Fundraising Best Practices for Nonprofits series, please sign up for Nonprofit Tech for Good’s newsletter. 📨

-Your online donors and supporters are bombarded daily with breaking news, advertising, and spam.
-As a result, your nonprofit only has a very brief moment to capture their attention and inspire them to act on behalf of your nonprofit.
+Donors and supporters are bombarded daily with breaking news, ads, AI slop, and spam.
+As a result, your nonprofit only has a very brief moment to capture their attention and inspire them to act on behalf of your organization.

 To stand out from the clutter, nonprofits that embrace content marketing have the best chance of growing their website traffic, increasing email and social media engagement, and inspiring online donations.
 Well-written and visually compelling content also has the power to educate and spark change, and in the process, build trust and credibility in your organization.